top of page

 Neither are you.
 According to U.S. News & World Report, nearly 80 percent of New Year’s resolutions fade by February.

-There is nothing wrong with beginning again.
-Healing is not a performance.
-It is a return.
-And you can return anytime.
-Not on Monday.
-Not when it feels easier.
 There are no perfect moments, perfect days, perfect moods, or perfect seasons when it will finally feel “right” to begin.

 Begin right now.

-And if you have begun and stopped in the past, this is your time to begin again.
+If you have been waiting too, perhaps this is your moment to begin.
+And if you have begun and stopped before, this is your time to begin again.

-Healing happens the same way.
 It does not come by waiting for the right moment.
 Waiting holds back your becoming.

 Let it be messy.